 GEO1 links high-resolution imagery to a Google Earth KMZ file for easy access to asset inventory.
 Each KML place mark contains a thumbnail of the image.
 Clicking on the image delivers the full resolution file from detailed view.
 Original images can be acquired up to 100 megapixel resolutions, and are geo-referenced to the place mark location.

 Simultaneous, or stand-alone, LiDAR acquisition is available.
-Using the newest Riegl scanner technology, highly detailed LiDAR data is acquired in an extremely wide swath with point density ranging from 35-100 points per square meter.
+Using the newest Riegl scanner technology, highly detailed LiDAR data is acquired in an extremely wide swath with point density up to 100 points per square meter.

 Get started with a free consultation on how to use the newest technology for management of your critical transmission assets and NERC FAC-003-4 compliance reports.
 The GEO1 team is available for in-depth conference calls, or travel to your location at our expense.
 Please contact us for more information.